Pylons-tech/pylons/docs/spec/03_messages.md

 ### `MsgUpdateRecipe`

-When updating a `Recipe` the following fields may be modified:
+When a `Recipe` is updated, the following fields can be modified:

 - `name`
 - `description`
 - `developer`